Georgia Foundation for Ag awards scholarships

-The Georgia Foundation for Agriculture (GFA) is excited to name the 24 students it has selected to receive a total of $70,000 in scholarships for the 2023-2024 academic year.
-GFA scholarships are awarded to students who intend to pursue or are pursuing degrees in agriculture, forestry or family and consumer sciences at a school that is part of The University System of Georgia, Berry College, Emmanuel College or any accredited college/university in Georgia with an ag program or a Georgia accredited technical college.
+Twenty-four Georgia students will receive a total of $70,000 in scholarships from the Georgia Foundation for Agriculture (GFA) for the 2023-2024 academic year.
+The scholarships are awarded to students who have excelled academically and/or with their extracurricular activities.
+The selected students intend to pursue or are pursuing degrees in agriculture, forestry or family and consumer sciences at a school that is part of The University System of Georgia, Berry College, Emmanuel College or any accredited college/university in Georgia with an ag program or a Georgia accredited technical college.

 “The Georgia Foundation for Agriculture is committed to supporting Georgia’s next generation of agricultural leaders.
 Our 2023-24 scholarship recipients are passionate students pursuing various careers in agriculture,” said GFA Board Chairman and GFB President Tom McCall.
 “Georgia Farm Bureau is proud to support the foundation’s efforts.
 There are new, fascinating specialties in agriculture that our scholarship recipients are committing to.
 We look forward to following these deserving students and their agricultural careers.”